nilumbra/my_leetcode_journey/README.md

 ## Weekly Summary
 ### 2022
+### 4/5 - 4/17
+Feel like getting stuck in the depths of muddy graph algorithms...
+After 'finishing' (quotation mark because I didn't solve the last 5 problems on my own) the Graph Theory Study Plan I, I did not seem to have improvement in my coding skills at all.
+All intuitions and practical muscles I acquired is limited to handling basic graph-ish problems with DFS/BFS.
+There are so many topics left to pick up or get a review on: A*, Shortest Path, Maximaxpaium Flow, Minimum Cut, Minimum Spanning tree...
+Last note, after finishing this round of Study Plan(up to around April 25th), I need to focus on preparing for coding tests from LINE and other companies, so I am deciding to shift to AtCoder for a while, maybe until June, during the period I will be doing very few leetcode problems.
+And instead of uploading Leetcode submissions, I will uploading those from AtCoder.

 ### 3/28 - 4/4 : **BFS**|**DFS**
 This is a BFS and DFS week.
 Did over 20 problems on BFS and DFS.
 A significant part of the problems are based on a similar setting of a 2D 01-matrix and the definition of a water cell(0) and landcell(1).
 Several notes on key ideas to solve this type of problem and coding technique involved: \